Best of

 - Tea rooms and juice bars The West Loop's tea-and-juice scene is small but distinct — a dim sum-and-tea counter inside the Chicago French Market, Meli Cafe's juice bar in Greektown, and Jamba Juice counters in two of the neighborhood's food courts.

-- Museums and art galleries The West Loop carries three named museums and a handful of working art galleries.
+- Museums and art galleries The West Loop carries three named museums and a substantial cluster of working art galleries — primarily at the 835 W Washington Boulevard building.

 - Live music venues and theaters The West Loop's live-performance scene runs from City Winery's 300-seat hall on Randolph to small-room bookings at Cobra Lounge and the live-music program at Haymarket Pub & Brewery.